emilyannemoses/blog/_posts/2019-06-02-vocabulary.md

     - <details>
         <summary>ASCII</summary>
         <br>
-        ASCII stands for the American Standard Code for Information Interchange. it is a set of 128 numeric codes that represent the English letters, punctuation marks and other characters.
+        ASCII stands for the American Standard Code for Information Interchange.
+It is a set of 128 numeric codes that represent the English letters, punctuation marks and other characters.
 The ASCII code for uppercase A is 65.
 So, when you type an uppercase A on your computer keyboard, the number 65 is stored in memory as binary number 01000001.
         <br><br>
+        In order to know which code is assigned to which character, there are plenty of charts online you can refert to.
+Simply Google "ASCII Table"
+        <br><br>
         </details>
     - <details>
-        <summary>converting negative numbers and real numbers (floating point) to binary format</summary>
+        <summary>converting negative numbers and real numbers to binary</summary>
         <br>
-        This is how you dropdown.
+        Negative numbers and real numbers (such as 3.14159) cannot be represented using the simple binary numbering technique.
         <br><br>
+        Computers use encoding schemes along with the binary numbering system.
+Negative numbers are encoded using a technique known as <i>two's complement</i> and real numbers are encoded in <i>floating point notation</i>.
+Since these are used to convert these numbers to binary format, software developers have to account for floating point number precision problems in their programs.
+        <br><br>
         </details>
 - <details>
     <summary>CPU lifecycle</summary>
     <br>
-    This is how you dropdown.
+    Known as the <i>fetch-decode-execute cycle</i>, the lifecycle begins when the CPU executes instructions in a software program and it repeats these steps for each instruction in the software pogram.
     <br><br>
     </details>
     - <details>
         <summary>Fetch</summary>
         <br>
-        This is how you dropdown.
+        The first step is to fetch, or read, the next instructino from memory into the CPU.
         <br><br>
         </details>
     - <details>
         <summary>Decode</summary>
         <br>
-        This is how you dropdown.
+        In this step the CPU decodes the instruction that was just fetched from memory, to determine which operation it should perform.
         <br><br>
         </details>
     - <details>
         <summary>Execute</summary>
         <br>
-        This is how you dropdown.
+        The last step in the cycle is to execute, or perform, the operation.
         <br><br>
         </details>
 - <details>
     <summary>High Level Languages</summary>
     <br>
-    This is how you dropdown.
+    High level programming languages are the languages we use most often today to write software programs.
+The following list is some of the most popular.
     <br><br>
     </details>
     - Python